Skip to main content

 IP Addresses Used For Connection

-If you have a Custom Domain installed on your site, that means Files.com has provisioned two dedicated IP addresses for your site and it will use them by default for outbound connections to the remote server.
-Provide these 2 IP addresses to your counterparties and ask them to whitelist them in any applicable firewall.
+When you have a Custom Domain installed on your site, Files.com has provisioned two dedicated IP addresses for your site and uses them by default for outbound connections to the remote server.
+Provide these two IP addresses to your counterparties and ask them to whitelist them in any applicable firewall.

-If you do not have a Custom Domain installed on your site, you do not have Dedicated IP Addresses provisioned for your site and Files.com will use its entire pool of IP addresses for connecting outbound to the remote server.
-If your counterparties maintain an IP Address whitelist, you will need to have them whitelist all of the IPs on this list.
+When you do not have a Custom Domain installed on your site, you do not have Dedicated IP Addresses provisioned, and Files.com uses its entire pool of IP addresses for connecting outbound to the remote server.
+When your counterparties maintain an IP Address whitelist, you will need to have them whitelist all of the IPs on this list.

-Customers often ask for Dedicated IP addresses as a way to avoid having to ask their counterparty to whitelist a huge list of IP addresses.
+Customers often ask for Dedicated IP addresses as a way to avoid asking their counterparty to whitelist a long list of IP addresses.

-We are able to offer that for Remote Server connection purposes via somewhat of a backdoor method, which is adding a Custom Domain to your site.
-Having a custom domain provides a justification for the dedicated IP address.
+Files.com offers this for Remote Server connection purposes through a backdoor method: adding a Custom Domain to your site.
+Having a Custom Domain provides a justification for the dedicated IP address.

-Files.com automatically provisions a pair of dedicated IP addresses for every site that has a custom domain enabled.
-We do that because FTP, unlike HTTP, requires that every custom domain be hosted on a dedicated IP address in order to have a custom SSL Certificate that matches the domain.
+Files.com automatically provisions a pair of dedicated IP addresses for every site that has a Custom Domain enabled.
+This is because FTP, unlike HTTP, requires that every custom domain be hosted on a dedicated IP address in order to have a custom SSL Certificate that matches the domain.

-This means that if you have users who restrict outbound access via a firewall, they will only need to whitelist your two dedicated IP addresses. rather than having to whitelist our entire published list of IP addresses (see above).
+When you have users who restrict outbound access via a firewall, they will only need to whitelist your two dedicated IP addresses, rather than the entire published list of IP addresses (see above).

-Dedicated IPs, once provisioned, are used for both inbound connections to your site via your custom domain, as well as outbound connections from Files.com to certain applicable Remote Servers that are used for Remote Server Sync and Remote Server Mount.
+Dedicated IPs, once provisioned, are used both for inbound connections to your site via your Custom Domain and for outbound connections from Files.com to applicable Remote Servers used for Sync and Remote Server Mount.

-By default, Files.com will use your dedicated IP addresses for outbound connections to FTP, SFTP, WebDAV, and S3 Compatible remote servers.
-However, you can disable the use of your dedicated IP in these circumstances if you need to.
-(You might do that if your counterparty has already whitelisted the main Files.com IP range, for example.)
+By default, Files.com uses your dedicated IP addresses for outbound connections to FTP, SFTP, WebDAV, and S3 Compatible remote servers.
+You can disable the use of your dedicated IP in these circumstances if you need to.
+You might do that when your counterparty has already whitelisted the main Files.com IP range.

 Maximum Number of Connections

 Unlike FTP and SFTP remote servers, Files.com does not allow configuring a maximum number of connections to S3 Compatible remotes.
-This is because most services that offer S3-like services support a high number of parallel requests via HTTP.
-If you have a need for reducing the number of connections made to your remote S3 Compatible server, we would love to know more about your use case.
+Most S3-compatible services support a high number of parallel HTTP requests.
+If you need to reduce the number of connections made to your remote S3 Compatible server, contact us so we can learn more about your use case.

 Add Remote Server Mount